 If his grave be in the ocean,

 Far remote from home's lov'd shore;

-Oh! receive his deathless spirit,
+Oh' receive his deathless spirit,

 Where the tempests rage no more.

 Friend of seamen! deign to hear us, Listen to our fervent prayer: Bear him to the port of glory,- May we meet the sailor there.

 Source of Blessings.
 8s & 7s.

 NOEL'S COLLECTION.

 Holy Source of consolation,

 Light and life thy grace imparts;

-Visit us in thy compassion;
+Visit us in thy compassion

 Guide our minds, and fill our hearts.

 Heavenly blessings, without measure,

 Thou canst bring us from above;

 Lord, we ask that heavenly treasure,

 Wisdom, holiness, and love.

-Dwell within us, blessed Spirit;

-Where thou art no ill can come;

-Bless us now, through Jesus' merit;
+Where thou art no ill can come; Bless us now, through Jesus' merit; Reign in every heart and home.
+Saviour, lead us to adore thee, While thou dost prolong our days;